fruitsamples/TableViewSuite/ReadMe.txt

 This sample shows how to use UITableView through a progression of increasingly advanced applications that display information about time zones.

-The first example shows a simple list of the time zone names.
+* The first example shows a simple list of the time zone names.
 It shows how to display a simple data set in a table view.

-The second example shows the time zones split into sections by region, with the region name as the section heading.
+* The second example shows the time zones split into sections by region, with the region name as the section heading.
 It shows how to create an indexed table view.

-The third example shows the time zones split into sections alphabetically, with the first letter of their locale name as the section heading.
-It shows how to set up a table view to display an index.
+* The third example shows how to set up a table view to display an index.
+The time zones are separated into sections using UILocalizedIndexedCollation.

 When implementing a table view cell, there's a tension between optimal scrolling performance and optimal edit/reordering performance.
 You should typically use subviews in the cell's content view.